 Introduction To Rhyming Words

-When you break down what rhyming words actually is it’s simply the use of similar sounds in some type of pattern that have a relationship to one another.
+When you break down what rhyming words actually is it’s simply the use of similar sounds in some type of pattern that has a relationship with one another.
 These rhyming patterns are pleasant to our ears and they also act as a very effective memorization technique.
 This is why learning songs with rhymes has become such a prevalent method of teaching children.

-In fact you can likely still remember many of the nursery rhymes you were taught as a kid far better than sentences from books you read during the same time.
-The take way here is that rhyming creates patterns and patterns are easily adsorbed and stored by our brains.
+In fact, you can likely still remember many of the nursery rhymes you were taught as a kid far better than sentences from books you read during the same time.
+The take away here is that rhyming creates patterns and patterns are easily adsorbed and stored by our brains.
 Just ponder on how many songs or parts of songs you’ve memorized throughout your lifetime.

-There’s three main groups that rhymes can be categorized in which are (A) Rhyme Types “patterns of sounds”, (B) Rhyme Placements “patterns of the placement of sounds” and (C) Rhyme Schemes Let’s take an in depth look at each of these.
+There are three main groups that rhymes can be categorized in which are (A) Rhyme Types “patterns of sounds”, (B) Rhyme Placements “patterns of the placement of sounds” and (C) Rhyme Schemes Let’s take an in-depth look at each of these.

-Rhyme types simply identifies the different methods that you can organize rhyming words together.
+Rhyme types simply identify the different methods that you can organize rhyming words together.
 The important thing to remember here is that Rhyme Types is all about the way words sound.